go-xweb/xweb/README.md

 # xweb

-xweb is a web framework for Go which is based web.go.
+xweb is a web framework for Go which is based on web.go.
 It just like Struts for Java.

 ## Changelog